Breadnut – Nutritional Value, Health Benefits

 3. Resistance against Infections

-Breadfruit consists of an abundance volume of antioxidants, which aids the body to grow fighting towards infections viral activity.
+Breadfruit consists of an abundance volume of antioxidants, which aids the body to grow fighting towards infections activity.
 It also destroys dangerous free radicals from the body that contributed to aging and other age-related illness.

 4. Lowers the chance of Cardiac Arrest